munbonecci/VideoPlayer/README.md

 <h1 align="center">VideoPlayer</h1>

 <p align="center">
 Android Video App.
-This app was created to learn more about Android compose and ExoPlayer
+This app was created to learn more about Android compose and ExoPlayer.
 </p>

 ## Installation